How to Buy at Auction Your Step-by-Step Guide

 Important Considerations Before You Bid

-Terms & Conditions – Always read our Terms and Conditions carefully.
-They outline key details about payment, shipping, and our policies.
+Terms & Conditions: Always read our Terms and Conditions carefully.
+All sales are final.
+The terms and conditions also outline key details about payment, shipping, and our policies.

-Technical Issues – While rare, glitches happen.
-Ensure you have a stable internet connection when participating in live online auctions.
+Technical Issues: While rare, glitches happen.
+Ensure you have a stable internet connection and that your browser is the most updated version when participating in live online auctions.

 Get Your Auction On

-Buying at auction isn’t just about acquiring objects — it’s about the thrill of discovery, the stories behind the items, and the joy of giving them a new chapter.
-At Gray’s, we’ve seen bidders fall in love with everything from Renaissance portraits to taxidermy squirrels (don’t ask), and we’ve learned that there’s no “right” way to collect.
+Buying at auction isn’t just about acquiring objects; it’s about the thrill of discovery, the stories behind the items, and the joy of giving them a new chapter.
+At Gray’s, we’ve seen bidders fall in love with everything from Renaissance portraits to taxidermy peacocks (don’t ask), and we’ve learned that there’s no “right” way to collect.